 Good to know:

-• These are so versatile with the option to use different fillings such as jam, Nutella, Biscoff and salted caramel as some of my favourite alternative options.
-You can also add the zest of 2 lemons to the dough mixture for an extra refreshing twist.
+These are so versatile with the option to use different fillings such as jams, Nutella, Biscoff and salted caramel as some of my favourite alternative options.
+You can also add the zest of 2 lemons to the dough mixture for an extra zesty lemon flavour.

-• Store unbaked cookies in the freezer for up to 3 months.
-Bake from frozen, adding 2 minutes to the cooking time.
+Store unbaked cookies in the freezer for up to 3 months.
+Bake from frozen, adding 2 minutes to the baking time.